Omurlan/omurlan/README.md

 <img width="100" src="https://miro.medium.com/max/512/1*jA5lTgPRbyimsFNod7SlFQ.png"/>

 I started my programming journey in 2020 and continue to this day learning new technologies for developing web applications.
-At the moment I work and actively study programming.I feel like the more I know the less I know :)
+At the moment I work and actively study programming.
+I feel like the more I know the less I know :)

 ### My tech stack: